ministryofjustice/laa-apply-for-legal-aid/README.md

 ```
 git-crypt unlock
 ```
+Copy the `.env.sample` file and name the new file `.env.development`

-Update the `.env.sample` file, to get the tests running you will need to obtain and set values for the following:
+To get the tests running you will need to obtain and set values for the following:
 ```bash
 GOVUK_NOTIFY_API_KEY=
 CHECK_FINANCIAL_ELIGIBILITY_HOST=